• Skip to primary navigation

 Jump to Recipe

-These Austrian Vanillekipferl are a must in our house every December.
-Tender and crumbly vanilla crescents, full of hazelnuts and rolled in vanilla sugar.
+This Austrian Vanillekipferl recipe is a must in our house every December.
+These tender and crumbly vanilla crescents are full of hazelnuts and rolled in vanilla sugar.

 how to make vanillekipferl recipe